surreyhq/community/README.md

 **🗃 Project Management** - Minun helps you jump between different projects seamlessly.

-<span style="font-size: 8px;">These features are in pre-alpha stage; this list is subjected to change in the future.
-Feel free to join our <a href="https://discord.gg/VcvSQBSdQm">Discord server</a> and tell us your thoughts 🙌</span>
+<sub>These features are in pre-alpha stage; this list is subjected to change in the future.
+Feel free to join our <a href="https://discord.gg/VcvSQBSdQm">Discord server</a> and tell us your thoughts 🙌</sub>

 ## Getting Started